Understanding ReNU2 Syndrome

 A plain-language guide to what this condition is, how it works, and what it means for your family.

 ReNU2 syndrome is a newly discovered condition that affects how the brain grows and develops.
 It comes in two distinct forms — dominant ReNU2 and recessive ReNU2 — which differ in how they are inherited, how severe they tend to be, and what causes them at a biological level.
-Both were identified only recently, which means many children with either form went undiagnosed for years — not because doctors weren't looking, but because the tools to find it simply didn't exist yet.
+Both were identified only recently, which means many children with either form went undiagnosed for years — not because doctors weren't looking, but because the tools to find the disorders simply didn't exist yet.

 Getting this diagnosis is a big deal.
 It gives your family real answers, connects you with others going through the same journey, and opens the door to better care and support.